sepi4/myCeloJs/README.md

 ## Updates:

+* **version 1.6.1.**
+    - Bug fix (current user team was some times on wrong positions, should always be first)
+    - Small navbar visual changings
 * **version 1.6.0.**
     - Manual possibility to check log file
     - Changing interval of auto checking log file